Discover more from Activist Explorer Newsletter, by Juliana Barnet

 Thanks for reading!
 I look forward to your views.

-If you know of other movies, novels or other works of fiction about workers, strikes, and connections between LGBTQ+ and worker organizing, please suggest them in the comments!
+If you know of other movies, novels or other works of fiction about workers, strikes, and connections between Queer and worker organizing, please suggest them in the comments!
 Whether they are fair portrayals or fall into stereotypes (or both) I’d love to hear about them.

 Thank you for this.
 Very informative and made me rethink my reaction to these films.
 It’s always important to do further reading about the background issues.
 There is, after all, a time limit on films, but usually not so with books!